aquafinatrippy/cosmos-odyssey/README.md

 Run with docker.
 At root folder run: `docker-compose up --build`

-Run with node.
+`Run with node version 13+`.
 Open up two terminal windows.
-On first one, 'cd server' and 'npm run start'.
-Second terminal window, 'cd client' and 'npm run serve'
+`On first one`, 'cd server', 'npm install' and 'npm run start'.
+`Second terminal window`, 'cd client', 'npm install' and 'npm run serve'

 ## Using this repo